 Quinn has participated in numerous solo and group exhibitions in galleries and museums throughout New York State and nationally, including the Everson Museum, Syracuse, NY, The Munson Williams Proctor Arts Institute, Utica, NY, The University Art Museum, Albany, the Schenectady Museum, The Schweinfurth Memorial Art Center, Auburn NY, The Memorial Art Gallery of the University of Rochester, Rochester, NY, and Rochester Contemporary.
 She has been honored with grants and awards for her work Including a NYFA MARK Fellowship, and a NYSCA Special Opportunity Stipend Grant, and received fellowships for artist residencies at the Julia and David White Artist Colony in Costa Rica, Sitka Center for Art and Ecology in Oregon, Saltonstall Foundation, Ithaca NY, Joshua Tree Highlands Artist Residency program in Joshua Tree California, Sam and Adele Golden Foundation in New Berlin, NY, and Willapa Bay AIR, in Oysterville, Washington.

 In 2017, Quinn returned permanently to the West Coast to establish a studio practice in the high desert in Southern California where she resides with her partner artist Yvonne Buchanan.
-Together they are developing Buckwheat Studio, a multi media, multi-activity creative workspace and Vilma exhibition space.
+Together they are developing Buckwheat Space a multi media, multi-activity creative workspace and Vilma, an exhibition space.